Skaha Bluffs Provincial Park is one of the best places to climb in Canada. 66 crags and over 1000 climbs can be found in three main canyons.

 The best quick and dirty food in town can be found at the Jeffer’s Fryzz truck on Nanaimo Ave.
 Jeffer has been serving poutine in Penticton for over 30 years…..and I can assure you, it’s the best anywhere in Western Canada.

-For coffee, try the Prague Cafe on Marina Way (there’s outside seating just above the beach!) or brand new Wayne & Freda on Winnipeg St.
+For coffee, try the Prague Cafe on Marina Way (there’s outside seating just above the beach!) or modern Wayne & Freda on Winnipeg St.

 What to do in Penticton when not climbing at Skaha Bluffs